hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Are as to memory, not quite so au fait
 >
-> As Caesar, who could recollect, 'tis said,
+> As Caesar, who could recollect, it is said,
 >
 > Five hundred soldiers names on the parade;
 >